Honoring National Minority Health Month

 Review the activities on the National Institute on Minority Health and Health Disparities (NIMHD) website to learn how to get involved with and support the goals of minority health awareness.
 These activities can involve showing educational videos, graphics, and more to continue raising awareness.

-Help people and communities get the resources they need
+Help and underserved communities get the resources they need

 Many groups may experience a higher risk for unique struggles like poverty, hunger, food insecurity, living in high-pollution areas, and more.
 These things not only impact a person's health status, but they often go overlooked and can affect a person's ability to receive care when they need it.